naiimic/memory-framework/README.md

 1. **Working Memory (WM)**
    - Implemented as a simple FIFO (First-In-First-Out) queue with fixed capacity
    - No vector embeddings, just direct storage of text strings
-   - When capacity is reached, oldest memories are summarized and moved to Short-Term Memory
+   - When capacity is reached, oldest memory is moved to Short-Term Memory without summarization
    - Primary purpose: Immediate context and recent information processing

 2. **Short-Term Memory (STM)**
    - Implemented using vector embeddings for semantic similarity search
    - Limited capacity (larger than WM but smaller than LTM)
-   - When capacity is reached, content is summarized, clustered, and moved to Long-Term Memory
+   - When capacity is reached, content is clustered, summarized, and moved to Long-Term Memory
    - Primary purpose: Recent context retrieval and filtering information before long-term storage

 3. **Long-Term Memory (LTM)**